 Giving Back to the Communities We Serve

-The past year and a half have been an exciting time of growth for your local Whidbey Telecom team.
+The past 2 years have been an exciting time of growth for your local Whidbey Telecom team.
 We have secured grants to expand The BiG GiG® Fiber Network in Point Roberts and South and Central Whidbey Island, and we have been growing our team of local experts to help with the expansion.
 As excited as we are to be bringing fiber Internet to more people, we are even more excited to give back to the communities we serve.

 Here’s what you accomplished!